Jayllyz/setupWSL/README.md

    eval "$(starship init zsh)"
    ```

-   Then you need to set your zsh theme to an empty string in your `~/.zshrc` file :
+   Then you need to set your Zsh theme to an empty string in your `~/.zshrc` file :

    ```bash
    ZSH_THEME=""